 While we are not going to name and shame brands in this article, we will provide a few key pointers for you to consider when assessing a potential dog food formula.

 Avoid any dog food recipes that contain unnamed or specified meat ingredients such as Meat By-products or Meat Meal.
-This is an extremely unreliable and vague description, and the meat is almost certainly low-quality and could even be from diseased animals or road kill.
+This is an extremely unreliable and vague description, and the meat is almost certainly low-quality and could even be from diseased animals or roadkill.

-Formulas that list multiple vegetables, starch, or grain ingredients at the top of their ingredient list are almost certainly very carbohydrate heavy which is not appropriate nutrition for a dog.
+Formulas that list multiple vegetables, starch, or grain ingredients at the top of their ingredient list are almost certainly very carbohydrate-heavy, which is not appropriate nutrition for a dog.

 See below example of what a low-quality ingredient list could look like.

-This technique involves deceiving the consumer by splitting a single ingredient into various by-products or sub ingredients in an effort to mislead consumers into believing it is less abundant and features lower down on the ingredient list.
+This technique involves deceiving the consumer by splitting a single ingredient into various by-products or sub-ingredients in an effort to mislead consumers into believing it is less abundant and features lower down on the ingredient list.